petit-citrus/SnakeMachine/README.md

 # SnakeMachine
-A python project who creating a snake on which the computer learns to play alone (machine learning) for a NSI competition
+A python project who create a snake on which the computer learns to play alone (machine learning) for a NSI competition

 # Developers
 > Petit Citrus